 Alamere Falls is a unique waterfall in Point Reyes National Seashore because it is a tidefall, a waterfall that flows directly into the ocean.
 It is one of only two in the area, the other being McWay Falls in Big Sur.

 The spring season made Alamere Falls trail one of the best places to hike in the US.
 The trail abundant with wildflowers of violet purples, reviving whites, bright oranges, and yellows surrounded by lush greens.
 I thought Monday is a good day for a hike.
 Hiking trails tend to be less crowded.
 Boy, I was wrong.
 I was surprised how crowded the 13-mile trail seemed at times.
 Our descent down to the beach where the falls flowed into the ocean it felt crowded.
-The descent down to the beach felt like the hardest part of the hike on the trail.
-Coming back up from the ocean seemed difficult but short.
-The rest of the trail leveled out with some noticeable uphill grades.
+The drop-down to the beach felt like the hardest part of the hike on the trail.
+Coming back up from the sea seemed steep but short.
+The rest of the path leveled out with some noticeable uphill grades.

 After the long hike of wilderness blue, we drove north for about 45 miles, where I secured two nights at Bodega Harbor Inn.
 I found the inn through Hotel.com.
 It was a simple and easy process to reserve a room.
-I called the inn twice before we left for our trip asking questions about the room and location.
+I called the inn twice before we left for our trip, asking questions about the place and location.
 The woman on the phone came across pleasant, helpful, and resting any of my worries or concerns.
-Her friendliness and understanding put me at east.
+Her friendliness and understanding put me in ease.
 I knew I had picked a perfect place for my family to stay.

 Bodega Harbor Inn